-Information for Healthcare Providers & Those Serving At-Risk Populations
+Information for Healthcare Providers, Laboratories & Those Serving At-Risk Populations

 Healthcare providers should report all confirmed cases of COVID-19 to the Long Beach Department of Health and Human Services, Communicable Disease Control Program immediately.